boriel-basic/zxbasic/README.md

 Copyleft (K) 2008, Jose Rodriguez-Rosa (a.k.a.
 Boriel) <http://www.boriel.com>

-All files within this project are covered under de GPLv3 LICENSE (Read <http://www.gnu.org/licenses/lgpl.html>) except those in directories `library/` and `library-asm`.
-These are under MIT unless other thing specified in the files themselves.
+All files in this project are covered under de GPLv3 LICENSE (Read <http://www.gnu.org/licenses/gpl.html>) except those placed in directories `library/` and `library-asm`.
+Those are licensed under MIT unless otherwise specified in the files themselves (i.e. a different license).
+Anyway, all of the licenses for files under those directories allow binary closed-source (i.e. commercial) distribution of the files created with this compiler.

-You can create closed-source (even commercial ones) programs with this compiler (a mention to this tool will be welcome, though).
+You can create closed-source programs (even commercial ones) with this compiler (a mention to this tool will be welcome, though).
 But you are not allowed to release the compiler itself as a closed source program.